yukun-dong/how-to/Respond-to-chat-commands-in-Teams.md

 1. Model your card data
 1. Use `MessageBuilder.attachAdaptiveCard` to render the template with dynamic card data

+You can also add new cards if appropriate for your application.
+Please follow this [sample](https://aka.ms/teamsfx-adaptive-card-sample) to see how to build different types of adaptive cards with a list or a table of dynamic contents using `ColumnSet` and `FactSet`.

 <p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>

 ### How to extend my command and response bot to support notification?